LuisScoccola/shapediscover/README.md

 ## Examples

-Here are two small example using `ShapeDiscoverLite`, which is the currently recommended interface.
+These are two small examples that use `ShapeDiscoverLite`, which is the currently recommended interface.
 See notebooks in the `examples` directory for more examples.

 ### Topological inference